I do the job that most anchormans ought to be doing.

 Every time.

-These guys in this team are unbelievable, man.
+These guys on this team are unbelievable, man.

-The fight that we win this fight over and over again.
+The fight, the fight, the relentless fight over and over again.

 People used to doubt, man.

-Just honored his blessed to be on this team.
+Just honor, just blessed to be on this team.

-Uh that'll hold him back in the media in time, the media.
+That'll hold him back in the media in time.

 In quotes, the media.

-I that he went from the lowest you can be, playing the worst game of his professional career in the A in the NFC championship game at home.
+He went from the lowest you can beat, playing the worst game of his professional career in the NFC championship game at home.

 And that turnaround in the last basically three minutes, four minutes.